Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 • Columns – ****see explanation of Columns button below.

 • Settings – change the settings of the Explore page.
-Untitled

 Custom and Saved Views

-Custom views helps organize specific, relevant log information, as well as views that help other users work and retrieve important data more efficiently.
+Custom views help organize specific, relevant log information, as well as views that help other users work and retrieve important data more efficiently.
 You can also save your custom views for use at a future time.
 For more information, see Explore Screen – Custom Views.

 Expand Log Text